royojeda/wheres-waldo-api/README.md

 POST /games/{game_id}
 ```

 This request is for updating Game instances.
 Specifically, it allows the player name and end time to be recorded after a Game is finished.
-The client must send either a `player_name` string and/or a `found_characters` array as parameters with the request.
+The client must send either a `player_name` string or a `found_characters` array as parameters with the request.
 Both of these attributes cannot be changed again after initially setting a non-nil value.

 If a `found_characters` array is found in the parameters, a validation is performed to check whether the correct set of characters are found in their correct locations before recording the current time as the Game's end time.